utah-cs4470-sp25/class/hw8/README.md

 # Submission and grading

-This assignment is due Friday Feb 28.
+This assignment is due Friday ~Feb 28~ March 7.

 We are happy to discuss problems and solutions with you online, in office hours, or by appointment.